 Actions – Retracts and rotates

-Minor – Sits between the rhomboid major, with which
+Minor – Sits between the levator scapulae and rhomboid major, with which

-it is paired in action and function, and levator scapulae and functions to
+it is paired in action and function.
+It retracts and rotates the scapula.

 Intrinsic muscles originate from the